asgunzi/Math_proofs_cardboard_paper/README.md

 # Mathematical proofs with cardboard and paper

-In this tutorial, we'll show Mathematical visual proofs, using paper and cardboard!
+In this tutorial, we'll show Mathematical visual proofs, using cardboard and paper!

 This ludic tecnique is specially good for children.
 These math proofs will be like puzzles.